Marselisborg Forests

 Marselisborg Forests (Marselisborgskovene), or simply Marselisborg Forest, is a 550 ha forest to the south of Aarhus City in the Kingdom of Denmark.
 Many present day sources now includes the forest of Fløjstrup, as part of the Marselisborg Forests, upping the total area with another 200 ha.
 Marselisborg Forests runs along the coastline of the Aarhus Bay in a hilly terrain with steep slopes and deep gullies, especially at the shoreline.
-There are many traces of prehistoric activities here and the landscape have been covered by woodlands for thousands of years.
+There are many traces of prehistoric activities here and the landscape has been covered by woodland for thousands of years.

 History

-Marselisborg Forests is comprised by a collection of small patches of woodland, that have been allowed to merge into a single entity, mainly after 1820.
+The Marselisborg Forests of today is comprised by a collection of small patches of woodland, that have been allowed to merge into a single entity, mainly after 1820.
 The woodland patches originally belonged to the barony of Marselis, residing at the now gone Marselisborg (meaning "Marselis-castle"), where Marselisborg Gymnasium is located today.
-Before 1820, there was an extensive forestry in the woods, so most of the trees are no more than 200 years old.
+Before 1820, there was an extensive forestry in the woods, so most of the trees here are no more than 200 years old.
 Aarhus Municipality took ownership of the land and forests in 1896, when they acquired the Marselis estate.